rNintendoSwitch/MechaBowser/.github/ISSUE_TEMPLATE/requested-change.md

 ## Double check duplicates
 See the [Trello board](https://trello.com/b/2y9jL4mo/mecha-bowser) and make sure the change you are requesting is not already a card

-## Update the follow fields with the correct information
+## Update the following fields with the correct information
 **Type of change:** one or more of "bug, feature, change, removal"

 **Description:** Write a detailed description here